Soccer-Milito scores twice on return for seven-goal Inter

 Palacio opened the flood gates in the seventh minute when he was left unmarked to tap in Yuto Nagatomo's pass after seven minutes.

-Algeria forward Saphir Taider put Inter further ahead when he snapped up a rebound in the 23rd minute after Palacio's first effort was saved.
-It was the 21-year-old's first goal since his move from Bologna in the close season.
+Algeria forward Saphir Taider put Inter further head when he snapped up a rebound in the 23rd minute after Palacio's first effort was saved, the 21-year-old's first goal since his move from Bologna in the close season.

 Sassuolo's nightmare continued when Raffaele Pucino, making his Serie A debut after replacing the injured Marcello Gazzola after 14 minutes, headed Guarin's cross into his own net just after the half hour.